BraverAngels/npm-projectfileaccess/README.md

-# npm-projectfileacess
+# project-file-access
-NPM package for implemention of a file management API
+NPM package for implemention of a file management API; provides a getFileContent function.